The next day we visited Mainz in the morning where we went through the Gutenburg Museum and yet another cathedral.

 After the morning of gloating over Castles on the Rhine we arrived at Rudesheim.
 Our tour first took us to Bromserhof - the house dates from around 1300 and now houses Siegfried's Mechanical Music Cabinet - a wonderful collection of self-playing musical instruments, some of which are shown here.

-After playing with the musical instruments we walked down the hill a little way to a beer garden where we indulged in Rudesheim coffee and were entertained by the local musicians.
-The coffee was not your normal coffee!!!!
-And the musos did play Waltzing Matilda for the Aussies amongst us.
 There is a small street in Rudeshiem which advertises that it has 2,300 seats for drinkers in their beer gardens - what a way to go!

 The next morning we sailed down the Rhine Gorge - my first image, as I looked out the cabin, was this castle - Stolzenfels Castle, Kapellen - it was magnificent in the dawn light.